Zenoll

 How AI Changes the Definition of a “Qualified Lead”

-For decades, sales teams have relied on frameworks like BANT to define a qualified lead.
-This model is becoming obsolete.
-AI is creating a new standard: predicting qualification based on digital body language before a conversation even begins.
+For decades, sales teams have relied on rigid frameworks like BANT to define a qualified lead.
+This model depends on a prospect explicitly stating their budget and timeline during a discovery call.
+In 2026, this reactive approach is no longer sufficient.
+AI is creating a new, more intelligent standard by predicting qualification based on digital body language and market signals long before a conversation even begins.
+The question is no longer whether a lead is qualified today, but whether they are showing the patterns of becoming qualified tomorrow.

 The Takeaway